 Designing anything is a balancing act, and that's undoubtedly true for backpacking sleeping bags.
 Add insulation to make it warmer, and a bag can quickly grow too heavy.
 Cut that weight by shortening the zipper, and you reduce the ability to vent excess heat.
 It's a game of tradeoffs that varies by personal preference and planned usage.
 To evaluate today's top sleeping bags, we selected six performance areas that are usually at odds with one another: warmth, weight, comfort, packed size, versatility, and features & design.
 We hope that the result is a comprehensive analysis that accounts for every aspect of performance, so you can hone in on the ones that matter to you most.

-Estimating warmth is trickier with synthetic insulation because the wide array of proprietary fibers is overwhelming and it makes a comparison between manufacturers close to impossible.
+Estimating warmth is trickier with insulation composed of synthetic fibers because the wide array of proprietary fibers is overwhelming, and it makes a comparison between manufacturers close to impossible.
 However, the fill weight should still provide a rough indication--a bag with 12 oz of synthetic insulation should be warmer than a bag with 8 oz.

 In an attempt to standardize sleeping bag warmth measurement, the European Committee for Standardization developed the EN 13537 standard, which is a test designed to provide consistent temperature ratings for all sleeping bags.
 These EN ratings seem to be more accurate than the manufacturer-advertised temperature ratings of the past, but some of the best companies still don't get their bags tested due to substantial testing costs.
 Also, the testing protocols' peculiar details may arbitrarily favor certain designs while offering limited information on warmth under real-world conditions.

 Due to these issues, we chose to evaluate warmth using real human testers.
 Each bag was slept in for at least three nights in a 48°F room.
 Each bag's performance was assessed relative to the other bags in the review and their EN rating (if they had one).
 The difference between the warmest and coldest bags is much more significant than the official ratings would suggest.
-The same field tester, for example, slept comfortably in a Western Mountaineering UltraLite at temperatures 10° below its 20°F rating, and shivered in a Nemo Kyan 35 in temperatures 10° above its 35°F rating.
+The same field tester, for example, slept comfortably in a Western Mountaineering UltraLite at temperatures 10° below its 20°F rating, and shivered in a Therm-a-Rest Hyperion 32 in temperatures 10° above its 32°F rating.

 Further complicating warmth is the fit and design of a bag.
-A loose-fitting sleeping bag will leave extra interior space for your body to heat.
+A loose-fitting sleeping bag will leave extra interior space that your body needs to heat.
 On a cold night, this can make you feel colder.
 A bag that fits too tight, in contrast, can result in your body pressing against the insulation, compressing the loft, and reducing the insulation's ability to trap heat.
-For maximum warmth, it's best to size your bag so it fits snug but not tight.
-Other design features that can also affect warmth are zipper baffles and draft collars.
+For maximum warmth, it's best to size your bag so that it fits snugly but not tight.
+Other design features that can affect warmth are zipper baffles and draft collars.
 Both features are additional pieces of insulation that are positioned to stop heat from escaping out the zipper and hood, respectively.
 They're generally not necessary for a summer backpacking sleeping bag, but we like to see them on bags with 20F ratings and below.
 The Rab Neutrino 400 and Western Mountaineering UltraLite are two bags that feature excellent draft collars

 Our warmth ratings are scaled so that a score of ten indicates a bag with the highest level of warmth, and a score of one indicates the least.
 Importantly, this doesn't mean that a bag with a ten would be the best bag for you.
 More likely, if you're looking for a bag for moderate 3-season conditions, a score of 7 or 8 will probably be sufficient.
-For most people, the bags with the highest warmth rating are best-suited for frosty nights during the shoulder seasons.
+For most people, the bags with the highest warmth rating are best suited for frosty nights at elevation or during the shoulder seasons.

 Although warmth is hard to measure, it's easy to measure weight, and this is one of the most important metrics to consider when human-powered travel is involved.
 A sleeping bag's weight is a consequence of the amount and type of insulation, the dimensions of the bag, the size and length of the zipper, and the density of the fabrics.
-Generally, higher quality materials weigh less, but they come with correspondingly high prices.
-Switching to a shorter zipper or a trimmer fit is a potential way to trim weight, but it will likely harm versatility or comfort.
-We tested and measured all the bags in this review in size Long to fit our lead tester.
+Generally, higher-quality materials weigh less, but they come with correspondingly high prices.
+Switching to a shorter zipper or a trimmer fit is a potential way to reduce weight, but it will likely harm versatility or comfort.
+We tested and measured all the single-person bags in this review in size Long to fit our lead tester.
 The two-person sleeping bag we tested was a size Regular.

-There is a 2+ pound difference between the lightest and heaviest bags in this review: the Therm-a-Rest Hyperion 32 and the Nemo Forte, respectively.
+There is a 2+ pound difference between the lightest and heaviest bags in this review: the Therm-a-Rest Hyperion 32 and the Nemo Forte 20, respectively.
 This difference may not sound like much, and in the grand scheme, it may not be.
 In a comparative sense, however, the Forte is 214% heavier.
 That's enormous.
 If you select similarly heavy gear for your entire overnight kit, the weight difference will quickly grow to double-digit pounds.
-That might be the difference between making it to camp before dark or turning back before your knees and back give out.
+That could easily be the difference between making it to camp before dark or turning back before your knees and back give out.

-Premium ultralight bags, like our favorite Feather Friends Hummingbird UL, can thus serve as one piece in the puzzle that is cutting 10-15 pounds from your load.
+Premium ultralight bags, like our favorite Feathered Friends Hummingbird UL, can thus serve as one piece in the puzzle that is cutting 10-15 pounds from your load.
 Accomplishing this is expensive but can pay dividends for your back/knee health and overall enjoyment in the outdoors.
 A more affordable lightweight choice would be the Mountain Hardwear Bishop Pass 30.
 At 1.79 lbs, it's not the absolute lightest bag, but the few extra ounces are easy to see past when you're spending half as much money.

 To sleep well, you have to be comfortable.
 For most people, this is a simple task in a bed with a blanket and thermostat nearby.
 The task can be a lot harder outdoors when you're at the mercy of mother nature and zipped inside an ill-fitting sack.
 Although some people can sleep like a log in any sleeping bag, many find the unfamiliar and inherently restrictive environment to be disruptive.
 The former group can ignore our comfort evaluations.
 The latter should devote special attention.